 Smoke-Free State Parks

-New York State Administrative Regulation, 9 NYCRR §386.1.
-The Office of Parks, Recreation, and Historic Preservation (OPRHP) adopted this administrative regulation to expand areas under its jurisdiction where smoking is prohibited.
+New York State Administrative Regulation, 9 NYCRR §386.1. prohibits smoking in designated areas of New York’s state parks.
 Specifically, §386.1 prohibits smoking in areas where large numbers of people congregate and designated by the commissioner, including (but not limited to) pavilions and picnic shelters, athletic fields, outdoor seating areas near food concessions, public gardens, boardwalks, areas where outdoor environmental education programs occur and any space within 50 feet of buildings.
-Smoke-free zones previously established by OPRHP include playgrounds and swimming pools.
-OPRHP will mark all newly designated smoke-free areas with signs.
+Smoke-free zones previously established by OPRHP include playgrounds and swimming pools, and are listed here.
+OPRHP will marks designated smoke-free areas with signs.
 OPRHP anticipates that the public will voluntarily comply with the policy’s regulations, but maintains enforcement authority over smoke-free areas and can issue tickets and fines of up to $250 for violations.
-For more information on tobacco-free outdoor areas please visit our Tobacco-Free Outdoor Areas page.
+For more information on tobacco-free outdoors please visit our Tobacco-Free Outdoors page.

 Smoking and Vaping Prohibited at Playgrounds